Sibin-Sibi/Noshow_appoinments/README.md

 The original problem description and data set can be found here: https://www.kaggle.com/joniarroba/noshowappointments/home

 ## Details
 I have looked into the dataset and managed a few problems like unifying names, removing wrong data, adding new features based on existing data.
 I have also investigated most of independent variables in the dataset and made a few observations comparing them to each other as well as to the dependent one (no_show).
 USed matplotlib and seaborn libraries in developing exploratory data anlaysis.
 And we came to the conclusion based on these plots.
-For example, on of the plot generated that answers the third question regarding the disease looks as follows:
+For example, on of the plot generated that answers the third question regarding the disease  based on gender looks as follows:
 ![111](https://user-images.githubusercontent.com/60280080/83816749-18841700-a691-11ea-99d1-6b7f01d71d9f.png)

 For details see analysis documentation Jupyter Notebook